SHIELD: Evaluation and Defense Strategies for Copyright Compliance in LLM Text Generation: The Framework

 \subsection{The \FrameworkName~ Evaluation Protocol}

 \paragraph{Benchmarking } Given that determining the copyright status of text materials is a complex and time-consuming process, we propose several new datasets to evaluate copyright infringement in LLMs.
-They are constructed by collecting text materials from different sources, such as books, music lyrics, and poems, selected from best-selling books \citep{goodreads_19th_century_books}, Spotify streaming records \citep{wikipedia_most_streamed_songs_spotify}, and best English poems \citep{famouspoems}.
+Since we lack access to the training data of the LLMs, our approach is to focus on widely recognized works in society.
+We achieve this by selecting best-selling books and top-ranking content from platforms like Spotify.
+This ensures that the copyrighted material we consider is both influential and likely to have been included in the LLMs' training data.
+These datasets are constructed by collecting text materials from different sources, such as books, music lyrics, and poems, selected from best-selling books \citep{goodreads_19th_century_books}, Spotify streaming records \citep{wikipedia_most_streamed_songs_spotify}, and best English poems \citep{famouspoems}.
 The selection of the text materials is based on public rankings or lists such as Wikipedia.
-The datasets are: (1) \emph{Best Selling Books - Non Copyrighted (BS-NC)} containing 100 text materials from best selling books that is {\bf not copyrighted} in most countries ; and (2) \emph{Best Selling Books - Copyrighted (BS-C)} containing 100 text materials from best selling books that is {\bf copyrighted} in most countries ; and (3) \emph{Best Selling Books - Partially Copyrighted (BS-PC)} containing 20 text materials from best selling books that is {\bf copyrighted in some countries, but not copyrighted in other countries} ; and (4) \emph{Spotify streaming records lyrics (SSRL)} containing lyrics of 100 songs that are streamed most frequently on Spotify, which are all {\bf copyrighted} ; and (5) \emph{Best English Poems (BEP)} containing 100 popular English poems that are {\bf not copyrighted}.
+The datasets are: (1) \emph{Best Selling Books - Non Copyrighted (BS-NC)} containing 100 text materials from best selling books that is {\bf not copyrighted} in most countries ; and (2) \emph{Best Selling Books - Copyrighted (BS-C)} containing 50 text materials from best selling books that is {\bf copyrighted} in most countries ; and (3) \emph{Best Selling Books - Partially Copyrighted (BS-PC)} containing 20 text materials from best selling books that is {\bf copyrighted in some countries, but not copyrighted in other countries} ; and (4) \emph{Spotify streaming records lyrics (SSRL)} containing lyrics of 100 songs that are streamed most frequently on Spotify, which are all {\bf copyrighted} ; and (5) \emph{Best English Poems (BEP)} containing 100 popular English poems that are {\bf not copyrighted}.
 For all the materials, we keep only the first 1000 words of their original content, ensuring a transformative use of the copyrighted materials.
 Detailed dataset construction and lists of titles of all datasets are provided in Appendix~\ref{sec:dataset_details}.

 \paragraph{Evaluation of Robustness} Following \citet{liu2024jailbreaking}, we introduce 76 existing jailbreak attacks using prompt engineering, to give a robustness evaluation of the defense mechanisms.
 The jailbreak prompts are detailed in Appendix~\ref{sec:jailbreak_templates}.
 Also, considering we aim to let LLMs refuse to generate copyrighted text, we introduce a new metric, namely \emph{refusal rate}, to evaluate LLMs' ability to refuse to generate copyrighted text.
 The refusal rate is defined as the percentage of responses that the LLMs refuse to generate copyrighted text.
 Similar to ~\citet{zou2023universal} that use a set of phrases such as `Sure, here's' or `Sure, here is' to determine whether the attack is successful, we use a set of refusal templates to evaluate the refusal rate of the LLMs.
 The refusal templates are constructed to identify the response of the LLMs on whether it is among one constructed `refusal' templates, such as `I am sorry' or `I apologize'.
 We provide a list of refusal templates in the Appendix~\ref{sec:refusal_templates}.